 - To disseminate information with respect to dahlias

-Meeting Time: First Thursday of March-July, September-November, 7:30 pm
+Meeting Time: First Thursday of February-July, September-November, 7:30 pm

 Location changes depending on the topic – See Calendar to be sure.